robbestad/react-breadcrumbs/README.md

 }
 ```

-The fact that the `title` can be any valid `PropTypes.node` makes allows
+The fact that the `title` can be any valid `PropTypes.node` allows for a huge
-a huge amount of customization.
+amount of customization.
 The following values are all valid:

 ``` jsx
 title: 'Home'